AGENTS.md: The Configuration That Can Break Your Agent

 Including information the agent can discover by navigating the codebase.

-How to detect: If your AGENTS.md has more than 300 lines.
+How to detect it: If your AGENTS.md has more than 300 lines.

-How to fix: Reduce to essentials, move details to separate files in agent_docs/.
+How to fix it: Reduce to essentials, move details to separate files in agent_docs/.

 Implementation checklist